thoneywill3/Friend-Finder---Node-and-Express-Servers/README.md

 # Friend-Finder---Node-and-Express-Servers

-*Description: Friend Finder app demonstrating Node and Express with jQuery and AJAX.
+Friend Finder app demonstrating Node and Express with jQuery and AJAX.
-Overall purpose is to help schedule reservation requests.
+Overall purpose is a web app designed to help find a compatible friend.
 Learning to set up web servers with Node.js using Express.

 ##### Screenshot 1